 Myth #4.
 It’s Good If the Massage Causes Pain.
 This is certainly not true!
 Your body is releasing pain signals for a reason, and even if you are getting a deep tissue massage, you should not be experiencing pain.
 While there is such a thing as a “good hurt” while getting a massage, if you experience any unbearable pain, you should notify your massage therapist immediately, not endure it.

 Myth #5.
 Massages Will Rid of Your Body of Cellulite.
 Unfortunately, those stubborn lumps and bumps are not something that a massage can get rid of.
 While massages increase blood flow and can make the skin appear plumper—thus temporarily making cellulite appear to improve—a massage cannot get rid of cellulite.
-This is likely the cause of your genes, and you can adjust it through workouts.
+This is likely the cause of your genes, and you can adjust it through workouts or body contouring.

 Massage Therapy FAQ’s

 Q: Is It Hard to Find a Massage Therapist I Can Trust?